julkue/datatables.mark.js/README.md

 Alternatively the plugin is also available on the following CDN's:

 - [jsDelivr][markjs-jsdelivr]
 - [DataTables CDN][datatables-plugins-cdn] listed under plugins -> features.
-For example the links for DataTables v1.10.12 can be found [here][datatables-plugins-cdn-1-10-12]
+For example the links for DataTables v1.10.13 can be found [here][datatables-plugins-cdn-latest]

 Because the DataTables CDN only updates plugins at own releases and you can't specify an explicit plugin version, it's recommended to use jsDelivr.